kepop1/rn-windows-mac/README.md

 `npx react-native run-windows`

+- Got to be careful with this one as it will overwrite the metro config if you're not careful - always have it

 FluentUI

 `npm i @fluentui/react-native`

 Fluent UI Components Available: `https://developer.microsoft.com/en-us/fluentui#/controls/crossplatform`

+> Ended up not going with fluent-ui in the end due to time, but this would be a cross platform component library that works with windows and mac as well!

 React-Navigation does not work with React-Native-Windows/Mac.
 That's a real kicker.
 Will try React-Router-DOM